sebkln/basetemplate/README.md

 The TypoScript `lib.dynamicContent` will take care of rendering the desired column's content in your Fluid templates.

-All you have to do is inserting the following `f:cObject` viewhelper into your Fluid template and adapt the `colPos` value:
+All you have to do is insert the following `f:cObject` viewhelper into your Fluid template and adapt the `colPos` value:

 ````